macchioni/square-mahogany/content/_index.md

     section_id: intro
     component: intro.html
     content: >-
-      This is the "about" excerpt.
-It can be used to provide a paragraph about yourself that people can read on the homepage to get a sense of who you are.
-There also exists a dedicated about page where you can write more about yourself for those who are interested.
+      Ahoy!
+This is __Piero Macchioni__, journalist, currently deputy editor-in-chief at _Grazia Magazine Italy_.
+Blogging as [leibniz*](https://leibniz.me) since 2003, interested in open web, news distribution, privacy and the magic that lies between the analog and the digital self.
+You can read my latest below or [contact me](https://macchioni.cc/contact/).
     actions:
-      - label: Learn More
+      - label: More
         url: /about
 menu:
   main: